wilsonj806/urban-choreo-ec/README.md

 ## Goals

-The goal of this project is to gain more familiarity with React, and the related tools relevant to React, by pushing out something fairly basic.
-Said tools include Storybook, TypeScript, and Jest/ Enzyme.
+The goal of this project is to gain more familiarity with React, and the related tools/ libraries relevant to React, by pushing out a fairly simple Single Page App.
+Said tools include React Router, Storybook, TypeScript, and Jest/ Enzyme.

 In addition, this project is meant to be a one week build to push out the basic layout and functionality.
-The target release as a result is v0.5.0 which is about the point where all of the appropriate content or placeholders are in, but hasn't been polished an fully refactored yet.
+The target release as a result is v0.5.0 which is about the point where all of the appropriate content or placeholders are in, but hasn't been polished and fully refactored yet.

 ### Roadmap to v0.5.0

 **Version 0.25.0 should have the following done**
 - Basic components(buttons, headers, etc)
 - Navigation between different "pages"
-- State handling
+- State handling if any

 **Version 0.5.0 should have the following done**
 - CSS and styling